UST-MICO/grapheditor/docs/grapheditor.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is possible to style nodes and edges with custom css classes.
-The network-graph component needs to know about all possible :ref:`classes <classes-attribute>`.
+The network-graph component needs to know about all possible classes.
+The list of possible classes can be set in the :ref:`classes attribute <classes-attribute>`.
 To controll which class is set for a node or an edge set the functions :js:func:`setNodeClass <GraphEditor.setNodeClass>` or :js:func:`setEdgeClass <GraphEditor.setEdgeClass>`.

 .. code-block:: html